iFixit/react-commerce/frontend/tests/jest/README.md

 2. The mock data is assigned a type matching the type of data being mocked.
 For example, if mocking a `Product`, the mock data should be of type `Product`.
 3. Snapshot the mock data.

-   To mock data from the `pageProps` object, follow the instructions in [Update Mock Data](#using-console-to-update-mock-data).
+   To mock data from the `pageProps` object, follow the instructions in [ Updating Mock Data with `console`](#updating-mock-data-with-console).
 Otherwise, manually add a `console.log` statement to obtain the data you want to mock.

 4. Add the mock data to the `__mocks__` directory.